Brownfield Land Register

-The Town and Country Planning (Brownfield Land Register) Regulations 2017, which came into force on 16 April 2017, require Local Planning Authorities to prepare, maintain and publish registers of previously developed (brownfield) land.
-Brownfield land registers are intended to provide up-to-date and consistent information on sites that local authorities consider to be appropriate for residential development.
+The Town and Country Planning (Brownfield Land Register) Regulations 2017 require local planning authorities to prepare, maintain and publish registers of previously developed (brownfield) land.
+Brownfield Land Registers are intended to provide up-to-date and consistent information on sites that local authorities consider to be appropriate for residential development.

-- part 2 is made up of sites which have been taken forward from Part 1 of the Register and given Planning Permission in Principle (PIP)
+- Part 2 (optional) is made up of sites which have been taken forward from Part 1 of the register and given planning permission in principle.

-In order for sites to be included in Part 1 of the Register, i.e. appropriate for residential development, they must meet the following criteria:
+In order for sites to be included in Part 1 of the register, entries must meet the following criteria:

-- the site must be classified as Previously Developed Land, as defined by the glossary to the National Planning Policy Framework (NPPF)
+- the site must be classified as previously developed land, as defined by the glossary to the National Planning Policy Framework;

 - the land is suitable for residential development;

-- the land is available for residential development
+- the land is available for residential development; and

 - residential development of the land is achievable within 15 years

-Detailed guidance on brownfield land registers was published on 28 July 2017 through National Planning Practice Guidance (NPPG).
-The format of the brownfield land register is set out in the Brownfield Land Registers Data Standard published by the Department for Communities and Local Government (DCLG).
+Detailed guidance on brownfield land registers is included in the National Planning Practice Guidance and the format of the register is prescribed in the Brownfield Land Registers Data Standard published by the Ministry of Housing, Communities and Local Government.

 The council’s Part 1 Brownfield Land Register 2019 was approved on 10 December 2019 by the Portfolio Holder for Planning.
 The register contains: